Get Help Today(877) 648-4288

 Medically supervised detox at a treatment facility can increase the comfortability of detox before an inpatient treatment program.
 Detox may also occur outside a rehab center for less-severe addictions or for patients prior to outpatient treatment programs.
 The price of detox generally doesn’t include the cost of the treatment program following detox.
 Detox costs are commonly accrued per day and can run up significantly more than $1,000 a day.
 However, some publicly-funded options are free, and those who have insurance will not be paying these fees in full.
 Medication-assisted detox costs may be more if the facility charges for the use of medications like Benzodiazepines, Methadone, or Buprenorphine.
 If an individual is entering an inpatient program, detox may be covered by the overall price of rehab.

 The cost of rehab for inpatient treatment programs can vary more than any other category of addiction treatment due to the aspects affecting rehab listed above.
-Inpatient rehab can cost anywhere between $5,000 and $25,000 for 30-day programs; well-known, luxury rehabs can top $100,000 for 30-, 60-, and 90-day stays.
+Inpatient rehab can cost anywhere between $5,000 and $25,000 for 30-day programs.
+Well-known, luxury rehabs can top $100,000 for 30, 60, or 90-day stays.
 However, insurance can substantially lower these costs.

 The length of outpatient rehab can be much longer than inpatient rehab, yet the cost is often less for addictions of mild- to moderate-severity.
 This is because patients with a less severe addiction generally need a less severe treatment program.
 Outpatient rehab costs between $5,000 and $8,000 for a three-month program; some publicly-run outpatient rehab centers are free for those who qualify (though many have waitlists prior to admission to rehab).
 Prices may be more or less depending on the number of visits to the rehab center per week are required.

 Aftercare And Support Groups

 In almost all circumstances, aftercare for patients leaving rehab is free.
 Additionally, many national support groups like Alcoholics Anonymous and Narcotics Anonymous and also free and provide a place for patients to maintain accountability for their recovery.
 Some people also choose to enter some form of individual counseling, the cost of which varies depending on the type of therapy (most fall between $75 and $150 per session).

 Paying The Cost Of Rehab